darkCastor/sex-helper/README.md

  - make people realize their fantasms (if posssible)
  - determining their sexuality
  - massage for prepaaring the meat
+ - first meet let's do the 36 love questions to see compabilities between us

 target :
  - women 18 -35 years old, but will doo all public to avoid differentss problems like reputation